Neumi/esp32_camera_webstream/README.md

 This collection of scripts consists of:
  - Arduino code for ESP32 camera module (AI Thinker CAM) `websocket_camera_stream.ino`
- - python code to receive the images via websockets with `receive_stream.py`
+ - Python code to receive the images via websockets with `receive_stream.py`
- - python code to push the most recent image to a website with `send_image_stream.py`
+ - Python code to push the most recent image to a website with `send_image_stream.py`

  # Why is this cool?